 - The aim of this project was to investigate stability of model human coronavirus HCoV-OC43 on different textile fibre types and determine their persistence on textiles during domestic and industrial laundering processes.

 - In all investigations, the quantity of infectious virus was determined by titrating on susceptible mammalian cells, as opposed to determining the presence of viral nucleic acid which does not distinguish between infectious and non-infectious virus.

-- HCoV-OC43 remained infectious on polyester for at least 72 hours, cotton for 24 hours and polycotton for 6 hours.
+- HCoV-OC43 remained infectious on polyester for at least 72 hours and cotton for 24 hours.

 - HCoV-OC43 in particular can persist on polyester and transfer to other surfaces for 72 hours, suggesting that textiles may be a fomite transmission risk within the healthcare and domestic environments.

 - Model coronaviruses can remain infectious in water at low temperatures (≤40°C) and after laundering in a domestic washing machine at ambient temperature in the presence of interfering substances (artificial salvia).
 However, they are sensitive to thermal disinfection temperatures (67-75°C) in water and are removed from textiles by the dilution and agitation (ambient temperature) of industrial laundering processes.

 - Stability of HCoV-OC43 was tested at 1) 50°C & 60°C in water, 2) Full wash cycles.
 No traces of the virus at 67°C for 10 minutes.

 SCOPE OF THE TEST METHODOLOGY PROJECT